isaacattuah/isaacattuah/README.md

 ### Hi There! 👋🏿
 - 👨🏾   My name is Isaac Attuah
-- 🚌   I'm currently majoring in Computer Science and minoring in Mathematics at the Univeristy of Miami.
+- 🚌   I'm currently majoring in Computer Science and minoring in Mathematics at the University of Miami.
 - 🌱   Learning Flutter and R
 - 🤝   Looking to collaborate on educational and sustainability-based projects.